divrawat/Notes-React/README.md

-addnote is note a function
+addnote is note a function error in javascript console -

 -Notestate.js
 -Addnote.js

+Note not adding because of this.